octopwn/wsnet/README.md

 ## Install
 Either use PIP `pip install wsnet` or clone + install via GitHub.
 ## Starting server
-After installing you should have a new binary called `wssserver`.
+After installing you should have a new binary called `wsnet-wssserver`.
 It has a help menu, but really there is not much to change there.

 # If you are here to see what this is